BrianHicks/elm-forbid-import/README.md

 This tool is based on the realization that we often *intend* to deprecate some import (say, to upgrade `Regex` to `Parser` or `Html` to `Html.Styled`) but you can't do it *now*, or even *completely*.
 To help, we keep a list of modules you're trying to remove from your project and a list of places where they're still used.

-Then you can stick a `elm-forbid-import check` line into your CI config to get reminders to not add any new instances, and to regenerate the list when you remove old ones.
+Then you can stick a line that says `elm-forbid-import check` line into your CI config to get reminders to not add any new instances, and to regenerate the list when you remove old ones.

 So, let's get started!
 To forbid an import (say, `Regex`), run: